rfc/emacs/.emacs.d/lisp/python-mode/doc/commands-python-mode.rst

 --------------------------------
 Send region at point to IPython interpreter.

+Switch to output buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'.

 py-execute-region-ipython-noswitch
 ----------------------------------
 Send region at point to IPython interpreter.

+Keep current buffer.
+Ignores `py-shell-switch-buffers-on-execute-p'

 py-execute-region-ipython-dedicated
 -----------------------------------
-Send region at point to IPython interpreter.
+Send region at point to IPython unique interpreter.

 py-execute-region-ipython-dedicated-switch
 ------------------------------------------
-Send region at point to IPython interpreter.
+Send region at point to IPython unique interpreter and switch to result.

 py-execute-region-python3
 -------------------------